Background pattern

 Composition of Enalapril Durban 5 mg tablets

 -The active ingredient is enalapril (maleate).
-Each tablet of Enalapril Durban 5 mg tablets contains 5 mg of enalapril.
+Each Enalapril Durban 5 mg tablet contains 5 mg of enalapril.

-Enalapril Durban 5 mg tablets are presented in the form of tablets.
+Enalapril Durban 5 mg tablets are presented in tablet form.
 Each package contains 10 or 60 tablets.
-The tablets are white, oval and scored on one side.
+The tablets are white, oval, and scored on one side.

 LABORATORIO FRANCISCO DURBÁN, S.A.